jovitavein/global-chocolate-sales-analysis/README.md

 Global Chocolate Sales Analysis (January 3 – August 31, 2022)

 Project Overview
-This project analyzes chocolate sales data from January 3 to August 31, 2022.
+The project analyzes chocolate sales data from January 3 to August 31, 2022.
 The goal is to explore factors that influence chocolate sales, identify potential new markets, and forecast future profit opportunities based on historical data.

 Objectives
 -Analyze total sales and product popularity